aaronperry-dev/aaronperry-dev.github.io/README.md

-This is a simple and minimal landing page for my GitHub
+This is my simple and minimal GitHub portfolio page